MicrosoftDocs/sql-docs/azure-sql/database/elastic-scale-introduction.md

 You can easily scale out databases in Azure SQL Database using the **Elastic Database** tools.
 These tools and features let you use the database resources of **Azure SQL Database** to create solutions for transactional workloads, and especially Software as a Service (SaaS) applications.
 Elastic Database features are composed of the:

 - [Elastic Database client library](elastic-database-client-library.md): The client library is a feature that allows you to create and maintain sharded databases.
 See [Get started with Elastic Database Tools](elastic-scale-get-started.md).
 - [Move data between scaled-out cloud databases](elastic-scale-overview-split-and-merge.md): moves data between sharded databases.
-This tool is useful for moving data from a multi-tenant database to a single-tenant database (or vice-versa).
+This tool is useful for moving data from a multitenant database to a single-tenant database (or vice-versa).
 See [Deploy a split-merge service to move data between sharded databases](elastic-scale-configure-deploy-split-and-merge.md).
 - [Elastic jobs in Azure SQL Database](elastic-jobs-overview.md): Use jobs to manage large numbers of databases in Azure SQL Database.
 Easily perform administrative operations such as schema changes, credentials management, reference data updates, performance data collection, or tenant (customer) telemetry collection using jobs.
 - [Azure SQL Database elastic query overview (preview)](elastic-query-overview.md) (preview): Enables you to run a Transact-SQL query that spans multiple databases.
 This enables connection to reporting tools such as Excel, Power BI, Tableau, etc.
 - [Distributed transactions across cloud databases](elastic-transactions-overview.md): This feature allows you to run transactions that span several databases.
 Elastic database transactions are available for .NET applications using ADO .NET and integrate with the familiar programming experience using the [System.Transaction classes](/dotnet/api/system.transactions).